 There is no fee for virtual field trips.
 We recommend scheduling one program session per class, and we can offer multiple dates, times and program sessions to best fit your needs.

 All virtual field trips must be scheduled in advance.
-Interested groups of 10 people or more are encouraged to contact our Park Technician Jack Singley at [email protected] or to call 919-856-5638 with any questions, to receive the link to the online Park Explorer Pack, and/or to schedule your virtual field trip.
+Interested groups of 10 people or more are encouraged to contact us at firstname.lastname@example.org or call 919-856-6675 with any questions, to receive the link to the online Park Explorer Pack, and/or to schedule your virtual field trip.

 This program explores basic engineering aspects of our historic mill and the systems of complex machines that make it work.
 Students will learn how basic simple machines help improve their daily lives, what types of machines are incorporated into everyday objects, and how they work together to help power the 260-year-old grist mill, found here at Historic Yates Mill County Park!
 Take a peek inside the mill and explore together through our packet of educational activities.